KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

-Public trust in the scientific process hinges, in part, on the transparent handling of our relationships and activities throughout the research lifecycle—from planning and implementation to writing, peer review, editing, and publication.
+Public trust in the scientific process hinges, in part, on the transparent handling of our relationships and activities throughout the research lifecycle -- from planning and implementation to writing, peer review, editing, and publication.
 The potential for conflicts of interest and bias arises when professional judgment concerning a primary interest, such as patient welfare or research validity, may be